kshabunov/cordova-audio-stream-plugin/README.md

 Forked from https://github.com/keosuofficial/cordova-audio-stream-plugin to make it work in my project.

-The popular cordova-plugin-media plugin does not allow to play streaming audio on iOS.
-This can do just that.
+As of today (December 2019), the popular [cordova-plugin-media](https://github.com/apache/cordova-plugin-media) plugin can not stream audio on iOS.
+The [Cordova Streaming Media plugin](https://github.com/nchutchind/cordova-plugin-streaming-media) can stream, but does it in the full-screen mode.
+This plugin does just one thing: streaming audio on iOS platform with no UI attached.

 ## Installation